 Search engine optimization is a topic that can quickly become complicated.
 To be sure, there are plenty of complex, high-level techniques that can be used to tune a website for better search results and in turn, better search volume.
 But those are for later in your SEO journey.
 If you are just getting started, you need to focus on the basics.
 And I’m glad to report that you are in the right place.
 This my friends, is the basics of SEO in 5 minutes.

-SEO is the process of tuning your site with the goal of ranking as high as possible in the organic search results on sites like Google and Bing
+SEO is the process of tuning your site with the goal of ranking pages on your site as high as possible in the organic search results on engines such as Google and Bing.

-When someone uses a search engine, the results of their search show up on the ‘results page’.
+When someone uses a search engine, the results of their search query show up on the ‘results page’.
 That page will hold paid ads and organic results.
-The organic results section is what you are targeting with your SEO efforts
+The organic results section is what you are targeting with your SEO efforts.

-There are a variety of ways to improve your SEO, from adding quality content. optimizing images and alt text, to adding high quality backlinks, and more
+There are a variety of ways to improve your SEO, from adding quality content. optimizing images and alt text, to adding high quality backlinks, and more.

 At this point, you might be thinking it would be easier to simply buy some ad space to attract potential customers to your website.
 And, for some businesses, that will be the right way to go.
 But buying traffic is expensive, and you might not have those funds in your budget.
 Even if you do, pursuing SEO is worthwhile because it can be a source of ‘free’ traffic for years to come.